Cheltenham Interactive LTD

 • Hosting that works, but only because nobody wants to touch it

-• Custom workflows still being handled manually because Moodle does not quite fit the process
+• Custom workflows still being handled manually because the platform does not quite fit the process

 • SSO, reporting, or API integrations that are brittle, awkward, or incomplete